dywisor/kernelconfig/doc/rst/userguide.rst

 ..
 Warning::

-    The generated PDF files contain information about filesystem paths of the system that created the files, making them less ideal for sharing.
+    The generated PDF files may contain information about filesystem paths of the system that created the files, making them less ideal for sharing.

     The HTML files do not have this issue.